31415pi/ECE372_I2C2_BBB_NEMA_DRIVER/README.md

 Figure 2:  Truth Table for TB6612 IC

 Using both sets of the HW-048 output it is possible to have highly precise operation of a bipolarstepper motor.
 We will be using a Sainsmart 17-HSR-1006-25 BET nema motor (2014-05-14 manufacturingdate).
 Part 1 is simply finding success with sending any data on the I2C output.
 Part 2 will be utilizing the protocol and peripherals to demonstrate controlled rotational movementof the NEMA motor shaft both in clockwise and counterclockwise directions.

+Edit: It should be noted that code does not include activation of PWMA and PWMB which are required to be high in order to deliver output.
+These pins can be tied to VCC +5V to enable output.
+OE pin must be attached to ground/low to activate PWM functionality.